wiloon/blog/content/post/archive-0/2012-09-26-java-classloader-2.md

 Check to see if the class is a “system” class.

-Attempt to fetch the class from this class loader’s repository.
+Attempt to fetch the class from this class loader's repository.

 Define the class for the VM.